Skip to main content

 Guilds

 The root lists one directory per guild the bot has access to.
-Names containing / are replaced with (U+2215).
-The guild ID is appended after _.

 Channels

 /discord/<guild>/channels/ lists text channels (types 0, 5, 15).
-The channel ID is appended after _.
-Each channel directory contains day-partitioned .jsonl history files for the 30 days leading up to the channel’s last message.
-The date range is derived from last_message_id on the channel object, so inactive channels show dates around their last activity, not today.
+Each channel directory contains day-partitioned directories for the 30 days leading up to the channel’s last message.
+Each day directory holds:

 Members